Does Oxford Lane Capital (OXLC) Pay a Dividend? (2026)

 CLO equity is the bottom tranche of a collateralized loan obligation.
 The CLO borrows money to buy a diversified pool of below-investment-grade corporate loans, and the equity tranche receives whatever loan interest is left after the CLO's debt tranches are paid.
 That residual, leveraged position generates large cash flows when loans perform, which is why OXLC's yield is so high, but the equity also absorbs the first losses when loans default, which is why the income and net asset value are volatile.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with OXLC's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with OXLC's investor relations page or your broker before acting on them.